PlasmaPy/plasmapy.github.io/web/pages/meetings/1st_workshop_2020_at_bryn_mawr/index.md

 ### <a name="Overview"></a> Overview

-PlasmaPy's first workshop, which is setup as a 3 day meeting for PlasmaPy developers and the PlasmaPy community.
+PlasmaPy's first workshop, which is set up as a 3 day meeting for PlasmaPy developers and the PlasmaPy community.
 The first day (4/20) is designated for the PlasmaPy Team to discuss code development and project direction.
 The remaining two days (4/21-4/22) are designed for community interaction.
 Goals of the meeting are to (1) further develop